 If you’re anything like me, you often daydream about going full cottagecore, escaping to a shack in the woods with some Sufjan Stevens vinyl and a kombucha scoby.

 As serene as that sounds, I would miss the comforts and convenience of our plugged-in lives.
-Technology is a pretty integral part of university as well—especially this year!
-Navigating all the tech you need for your classes can be a bit overwhelming, but you aren’t on your own.
+Besides, technology is a pretty integral part of university classes!
+Navigating all the tech you need can be a bit overwhelming, but you aren’t on your own.
 There’s loads of help at UBC to help you be a regular technophile!

 Keep reading to see all the tech resources you have at your disposal as a UBC student: